 Day 1 – Morning:

-Petronas Towers viewpoint – What better way to start your first morning than the most iconic site in the city?
+Petronas Towers viewpoint – What better way to start the first morning of your Kuala Lumpur 3 day itinerary than the most iconic site in the city?
 The Petronas Twin Towers viewpoint is a great way to capture a panoramic view of Kuala Lumpur and although some people opt to do the attraction on an evening, we think you get a much better view of the surroundings in daylight.
 Tickets cost between £15-20 per person and we strongly recommend booking on their website days in advance so you can plan your day around the visit.
 You can choose a view from the Skybridge (mid-level) or Observation deck (near the top of the towers).

 KLCC park – Spend the rest of your morning wandering around the beautiful KLCC park and surrounding area.
 This is a very upmarket and well-maintained area of KL and you’ll find luxury hotels, a large shopping mall and multiple lakes and water features.
 Visiting KLCC park in the daylight gives you the opportunity to capture stunning pictures of the Petronas Twin Towers and surrounding skyscrapers.
 It’s also a nice place to relax after a long flight.